 "Everybody's played with a gay teammate in their career, and it's no big deal Dan," Barkley told the radio host.

-"How does it work, you know it, they know it, is it discussed, is it kept a secret?"
-Patrick asked as a follow-up question.
+Patrick's follow up questions to that statement, "How does it work, you know it, they know it, is it discussed, is it kept a secret?"

 "Well it's obviously discussed privately because the problem is, unless somebody tell you they're gay, you can't say something about them being gay," Barkely said.
-"I probably had three or four guys I played with in 16 years."
+"I probably had 3 or 4 guys I played with in 16 years."

 With Jason Collins having played on six teams in his career, the possibilities of every NBA athlete playing with a gay teammate is no stretch.